nilgaikw-tibco/tci-flogo/samples/app-dev/Connectors/Sfpardot/readme.md

 * Client secret is blank and you have to provide the Consumer Secret in the SFPardot Account (get it from the Connected Apps section in SFPardot Account).
 * For Business Unit Id, you have to take it from SFPardot Account under Pardot account setup.

 Once you provide the values then login to your SFPardot account and it will redirect to Salesforce login page. you have to login with valid salesforce credentils.
+And then allows it,so your SFPardot connection will be established.

 ![The connection](../../import-screenshots/sfpardot_screenshots/SFPardotLogin.png)